KageKirin/2dimagefilter/wiki/ImageScaling.md

 || Table of Contents: || ||<wiki:toc max_depth="3" />||

-In computer graphics, image scaling is the process of resizing a digital image.
+  - Image scaling\* is the process of resizing a digital image.
 Scaling is a non-trivial process that involves a trade-off between efficiency, smoothness and sharpness.
-With bitmap graphics, as the size of an image is reduced or enlarged, the pixels which comprise the image become increasingly visible, making the image appear "soft" if pixels are averaged, or jagged if not.
-With vector graphics the trade-off may be in processing power for re-rendering the image, which may be noticeable as slow re-rendering with still graphics, or slower frame rate and frame skipping in computer animation.
+As the size of a raster image is reduced or enlarged, the pixels which comprise the image become increasingly visible, making the image appear "soft" if pixels are averaged, or jagged if not.
+With vector image the trade-off may be in processing power for re-rendering the image, which may be noticeable as slow re-rendering with still graphics, or slower frame rate and frame skipping in computer animation.

 Apart from fitting a smaller display area, image size is most commonly decreased (or subsampled or downsampled) in order to produce thumbnails.